 Now that there seems to be a light and the end of this long, dark tunnel, many people ask if I think there will be long-term effects to separation imposed by the pandemic.
 As I'm sure you are aware, declining Mass attendance was a serious concern long before the pandemic.
 Has the current crisis accelerated this trend, or have we grown in our appreciation for the Eucharist precisely because we were denied access to it for so long?
 Has absence made our hearts grow fonder?
 When things return to whatever the "new normal" will be, will some of us prefer virtual worship, if we worship at all?
-Now that the Sunday obligation has been restored and all Catholics are required to attend Mass in person every Sunday, how will we respond?
+Is it time to restore the Sunday obligation and require all Catholics to attend Mass in person every Sunday?

 To respond to these and many other questions, I have written Returning to Grace: A Pastoral Letter on the Eucharist.
-I urge you to read this letter and to reflect prayerfully as a family on the issues I identify as I seek to respond to the important questions that pastors and lay faithful in our archdiocese are asking today.
+I urge you to read this letter and to reflect prayerfully on the issues I identify as I seek to respond to the important questions that pastors and lay faithful in our archdiocese are asking today.